rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 ## 2. Enabling Ingress Routing

-Now that we have the proper Services patches, we need to enable the ingress routing in order to reach and consume our microservices outside of the Mesh and the Openshift cluster.
+Now that we have the proper Services patches, we need to enable the ingress routing in order to reach and consume our microservices outside of the Mesh and the OpenShift cluster.

-### 2.1 Openshift Routes vs Ingress Service Mesh
+### 2.1 OpenShift Routes vs Ingress Service Mesh

-There is a main difference between the ingress of Openshift Routes and the Ingress Routing with Service Mesh.
+There is a main difference between the ingress of OpenShift Routes and the Ingress Routing with Service Mesh.

-The Openshift Route uses the Openshift Ingresscontroller/Router (Haproxy) for getting the traffic into the cluster, the router points to the specific service with the labels, and through that service reaches the specific pods of our applications:
+The OpenShift Route uses the OpenShift Ingresscontroller/Router (Haproxy) for getting the traffic into the cluster, the router points to the specific service with the labels, and through that service reaches the specific pods of our applications:

-* Openshift Route Ingress by Default:
+* OpenShift Route Ingress by Default:

 ```
 Route (HAProxy/Router) => SVC1 (ip-pod-1, ip-pod-2, ...)